tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 Prep Work
 ~~~~~~~~~

-Many LaunchCode courses use a “flipped classroom” approach to deliver
+Many LaunchCode courses use a "flipped classroom" approach to deliver
 lesson content outside the classroom.
 This is beneficial for courses
 where in-class time is limited, allowing time with instructors and TAs
 to be focused on helping learners overcome specific difficulties and